Super Smash Bros. Ultimate gets Kayuza from Tekken

 With this latest addition to the Super Smash Bros.
 Ultimate DLC lineup, players will soon have another seasoned fighter to choose from.
 During the presentation, Smash Bros. director Sakurai confirmed that Kayuza will retain several iconic moves from the Tekken games, including the Sternum Smash, Jumping Sobat, Dragon Uppercut, Tombstone Crusher, Gates of Hell and Demon God Fist.

 More information on just how Kayuza will play in Super Smash Bros.
-Ultimate will be revealed during a dedicated stream on June 28, 2021.
+Ultimate will be revealed during a dedicated stream on June 28, 2021 at 7am PT / 10am ET / 12pm BST.

 - Nintendo Switch Lite vs. Nintendo Switch: is bigger better?